Balfolk is a tradition of music and dance from across Europe

 What should I wear?

 Our dances are not formal balls, but we love dressing up and we think they’re a great excuse to get out your favourite dress or smart waistcoat, so don’t be afraid to put on you sunday best if you’d like, or wear whatever you’re comfortable in!

-Footwear deserves a special mention – something with a slippy sole is best so you can spin easily.. wheee!.
-And unlike tango and salsa, we don’t recommend high stiletto heels (a small heel is fine, or flat shoes).
+Footwear deserves a special mention – something with a slippy sole is best so you can spin easily and unlike tango and salsa, we don’t recommend high stiletto heels (a small heel is fine, or flat shoes).
+Again, comfort is key.